‘They pledge themselves to be young, stay young… and die young’

 Yet it also has characters who are a little more rounded than you’d expect from such basic fare and keeps its ‘teens’ just on the right side of annoying.

-Not a great film by any stretch of the imagination, but above average for what it is and certainly a welcome, and unexpected Blu-ray release.
+Not a great film by any stretch of the imagination, yet above average for what it is and certainly a welcome, and unexpected Blu-ray release.

 “As the last slasher movie released theatrically during the Golden Age, it provides a nice symmetry.
 The debt to Halloween is obvious, but The Initiation also stars Vera Miles, who played Marion Crane’s sister in Psycho.
 However, Hitchcock’s film didn’t feature a scene with someone dressed as a giant penis attending a fraternity party.”
 J. A. Kerswell, Teenage Wasteland: The Slasher Movie Uncut